 CONTRACT TERMS AND FORMS

-Once a contract is signed (box checked), and $150 prepayment is paid, it is legally binding.
+Once a contract is signed (box checked), and $150 prepayment is paid or waived, it is legally binding.
 Make your decision to sign (check box) a Residence Life Contract carefully.
-No resident may cancel their Residence Life Contract for any reason unless they are no longer attending the university.
+No student may cancel their Residence Life Contract for any reason unless they are no longer attending the university.
 Your contract is a legally binding contract, and you will be held to the terms therein.

 By checking the box on the student’s contract via online services, a student acknowledges that they have read, understand, and accept the terms of the Residence Hall Contract, including documents incorporated by reference as part of the contract for the Department of Residence Life, offered by the University of Wisconsin-Platteville.